thyrlian/AndroidSDK/README.md

 │ OnePlus3T         │ OnePlus            │ OnePlus 3T                           │ PHYSICAL │ 1920 x 1080 │ 26                      │               │
 └───────────────────┴────────────────────┴──────────────────────────────────────┴──────────┴─────────────┴─────────────────────────┴───────────────┘

-# compile your apk both app and testing
+# compile your apks both app and testing

 # to build the application apk
 ./gradlew :<your_module>:assemble